• Home

 One Thing I Always Do

-The syrup slides right out, and I don’t spend two minutes trying to coax the last of it out of the cup.
-Small thing, makes a real difference.
+Every time, I spray the inside of my measuring cup with cooking spray before measuring the corn syrup.
+It just slides out, and I don’t spend two minutes trying to coax the last of it out of the cup.
+It is a small thing, but it makes a real difference.

 Variations